Mawj-AI/docker-action/README.md

 - `--username`: Your GitHub username.
 - `--gh_token`: Your GitHub personal access token with permissions to publish to the GitHub Container Registry.
-- `--image_name`: The name of the Docker image you want to build and publish.
+- `--image_name`: The full name of the Docker image you want to build and publish, like `ghcr.io/cs4alhaider/some-package`.

 ### Prerequisites